paulixta-oss/svelte-checklist/README.md

 It started as a learning question in the [Svelte Brasil](https://sveltebrasil.dev/) Telegram group.
 And took it as a personal challenge to create a Svelte Component and experiment a few things, like passing components as props.

+The Checklist component implements the logic to build any solution that can be built around a checklist.
+The customization happens with a list of Items and two components that are transmitted via props: a Wrapper and an Item.

+The Wrapper handles everything around the checklist, it receives a list of Items via props, and it's the Wrapper responsibility via a default <slot /> to define the place where the main component will place the list of Items.

+The Item is a component that is instatiated for each item on the checklist.

 ## Demo

 Demo is on this [REPL](https://svelte.dev/repl/a39f9752ff2541f59761051faf834c6e).
 Fork and experiment!!!